margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> So nature can reach its aim

 The same Sun that sets will rise
-<br> And it’s light leads things to energize
+<br> And it’s light causes things to energize
 <br> The moon turns from a crescent to a whole
 <br> The Earth is always spinning its poles